rouzwelt/sushi-router/README.md

   toToken,
   gasPrice.toNumber()
 );
-if (route.status == "NoWay") throw "unable to find route";
+if (route.status == "NoWay") throw "found no route for this token pair";

-// build price, be aware of each token decimals, should factore them in yourself const price = route.amountOutBN / amountIn;
+// build price, be aware of each token decimals, should factor them yourself const price = route.amountOutBN / amountIn;
 console.log(price);